 The skin under your arms is more sensitive than other parts of your body.
 This is because the skin is thinner and more easily irritated.
-Irritation, infection, dermatitis, and other skin problems can cause the skin under your arms to feel itchy and uncomfortable.
+Irritation, infection, dermatitis, and other skin problems can make your underarms itchy and uncomfortable.
 In some cases, this itching can also be a sign of cancer.

-Everyone feels itchy in the armpit area from time to time.
-This area of skin is very susceptible to irritation not only because it is thin but also because sweat accumulates easily, according to the health website Healthline (USA).
+Everyone feels itchy underarms from time to time.
+The skin under the arms is very prone to irritation not only because it is thin but also because sweat accumulates easily, according to the health website Healthline (USA).

 People should shower after exercising to avoid sweat irritating the skin under the arms.